 Alcatraz Island | Book Tickets Here

 Another one of our favorite San Francisco experiences is sunset and cocktails at the Top of the Mark.
-The views are remarkably beautiful, the cocktails top-notch and so is the food.
+The views are remarkably beautiful, the cocktails top-notch, and so is the food.
 It’s a little pricey but worth the views and the experience.

 The neighborhood of North Beach is known as the “Little Italy” of San Francisco.
 Tons of old-school Italian restaurants, cafes, and shops.
 Super charming and what some say is “old San Francisco”.

 This is one of our favorite areas.
-Our go-to Italian restaurant in North Beach closed due to the pandemic, we are heartbroken.
+Our go-to Italian restaurant in North Beach closed due to the pandemic, and we are heartbroken.

 Did you know that San Francisco Chinatown is the oldest Chinatown in North America?
 It’s also the largest outside of Asia.
 This is a fun area with Asian architecture, Chinese lanterns swaying above streets, murals, and delicious restaurants.

 Check out Golden Gate Fortune Cookie Factory, see how they make fortune cookies, and also get some samples.

 Maybe plan to have a quick dim sum.